sgmorris/friends/README.md

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-Heatmap of who mentions who the most.
-Seems Rachel mentions Ross a lot more times than Ross mentions Rachel.
+Heatmap of how many times each character mentions the other characters.

 ``` r
 # the "quotes" data